shanedle/chat-rooms/README.md

 # Let's Chat
-Welcome to Let's Chat!
-Let's Chat was designed and built with the latest technologies to provide users with an intuitive and modern messaging experience.
-Whether you're chatting with friends, family, or colleagues, this app has everything you need to stay connected.
-Join chatrooms, send private messages, and stay in sync with real-time messaging - all with a sleek and responsive UI.
+Let's Chat is a real-time chat web app built with Next.js, Firebase, and Chakra UI.
+It enables seamless communication between users, providing a modern and responsive user interface.
+Join chat rooms, connect with friends and colleagues, and engage in real-time conversations.
+Try it out today!

 ## Features
 - Real-time messaging: Stay in sync with your friends and colleagues with instant messaging.